Come downPhrasal Verbs

 Recommended for You

-I'm stuckEnglish PhrasesOnce daily
+We're planningEnglish PhrasesOnce daily

-Are you freeEnglish PhrasesOnce daily
+Are you sayingEnglish PhrasesOnce daily

-Are you free
+Are you saying

-Are you done withEnglish PhrasesOnce daily
+Are you ready to/forEnglish PhrasesOnce daily

-Are you done with
+Are you ready to/for

 Welling